This BLOG On Mortgage Rates On Bad Credit Loans Was UPDATED And PUBLISHED On February 13th, 2020

 - Mortgage rates on bad credit loans with lower credit scores are higher because lenders associate lower credit scores with higher risk

-- Borrowers who are mortgage rate sensitive should optimize their credit scores before applying for mortgage
+Borrowers who are mortgage rate-sensitive should optimize their credit scores before applying for a mortgage.

 Mortgage Rates On Conventional Loans

-Conventional mortgage rates on bad credit loans are affected on the borrower’s credit scores.
+Conventional mortgage rates on bad credit loans are affected by the borrower’s credit scores.

 - The higher the credit score, the lower the interest rate on conventional mortgage loans

-- Those who has just filed bankruptcy 2 years ago or had a foreclosure 3 years ago they can qualify for FHA Loans
+- Those who have just filed bankruptcy 2 years ago or had a foreclosure 3 years ago they can qualify for FHA Loans

 - NON-QM Loans does not have any waiting period requirements after bankruptcy and/or foreclosure